bcso/LeagueFetch/README.md

 - Storing names scraped in local database for faster querying

 ### Authors and Contributors
 In 2015 Brian So (@bcso) decided to create his first GH page for this project.
 This is a proof of concept project playing around with Riot's League of legends API to test endpoints.
+Credits go out to [Riot Games](http://www.riotgames.com/) for developing this amazing API!